 The path down Mount Misen once again led us through the forest, at a steady decline.
 It wasn’t long until we arrived at Niomon Gate.
 In the Edo era, people were not allowed to climb Mount Misen past this gate after 2:00 pm.
 If you did, it was believed that you would experience evil consequences brought on by long-nosed goblins.

 From the gate, we had two choices of paths to take- the Daishoin Course or the Omoto Course.
 We decided to take the Daishoin Course because it ended at Daishoin Temple, which we planned to visit after our hike.

 Walking on this path made us really glad we decided to take the cable car up the mountain.
 There were over 2,000 stone steps to the summit!

 In hindsight, maybe going up the steps would have been easier on the body than going down.
 As I write this, I’m having flashbacks of how sore my knees and bottoms of my feet got!
-My feet were in pain the rest of our time in Japan.
+My feet were in pain the rest of our two weeks in Japan.
 I’m almost 100% sure it was because I did this hike wearing cheap running shoes, without proper support.
 Lesson learned!

 Many stairs later, Daishoin Temple came into view, a sign that we had arrived at the bottom of Mount Misen.

 As we stepped off the climbing path, I remember feeling full of adrenaline, having just as much enthusiasm as I had during our cable car ride up.
 When that initial excitement lasts through the duration of an activity, that means it was an incredible travel experience!